Questions and Answers

 Appendix and glossary of terms

-1. Companies in difficulty (General Block Exemption Regulation (AGVO) Art.
+Undertaking in difficulty (General Block Exemption Regulation Art.
 2(18))

-a) In the case of limited liability companies (with the exception of any SME that has not been in existence for three years and, with regard to risk capital aid, any SME in the seven years following its first commercial sale, which is eligible for risk financing after due diligence by the selected financial intermediary): more than half of the subscribed share capital has been lost due to accumulated losses.
-This is the case if, after deducting accumulated losses from reserve assets (and all other elements generally considered to be part of the company's equity), there is a negative cumulative amount corresponding to more than half of the subscribed share capital.
-For the purposes of this provision, the term 'limited liability company' refers particularly to the types of companies listed in Annex I to Directive 2013/34/EU (1) and the term 'share capital' includes, where appropriate, all agios.
+(a) In the case of a limited liability company (other than an SME that has been in existence for less than three years or, for the purposes of eligibility for risk finance aid, an SME within 7 years from its first commercial sale that qualifies for risk finance investments following due diligence by the selected financial intermediary), where more than half of its subscribed share capital has disappeared as a result of accumulated losses.
+This is the case when deduction of accumulated losses from reserves (and all other elements generally considered as part of the own funds of the company) leads to a negative cumulative amount that exceeds half of the subscribed share capital.
+For the purposes of this provision, "limited liability company" refers in particular to the types of company mentioned in Annex I of Directive 2013/34/EU34 and "share capital" includes, where relevant, any share premium.

-b) In the case of companies where at least some members have unlimited liability for the debts of the company (with the exception of any SME that has not been in existence for three years and, with regard to risk capital aid, any SME in the seven years following its first commercial sale, which is eligible for risk financing after due diligence by the selected financial intermediary): more than half of the equity entered in the accounting books has been lost due to accumulated losses.
-For the purposes of this provision, the term 'companies of which at least some members have unlimited liability for the debts of the company' refers particularly to the types of companies listed in Annex II to Directive 2013/34/EU.
+(b) In the case of a company where at least some members have unlimited liability for the debt of the company (other than an SME that has been in existence for less than three years or, for the purposes of eligibility for risk finance aid, an SME within 7 years from its first commercial sale that qualifies for risk finance investments following due diligence by the selected financial intermediary), where more than half of its capital as shown in the company accounts has disappeared as a result of accumulated losses.
+For the purposes of this provision, "a company where at least some members have unlimited liability for the debt of the company" refers in particular to the types of company mentioned in Annex II of Directive 2013/34/EU.

-(c) The company is the subject of insolvency proceedings or fulfils the requirements under national law for opening insolvency proceedings at the request of its creditors.
+(c) Where the undertaking is subject to collective insolvency proceedings or fulfils the criteria under its domestic law for being placed in collective insolvency proceedings at the request of its creditors.

-(d) The company has received rescue aid and the loan has not yet been repaid or the guarantee has not yet been terminated or the company has received restructuring aid and is still subject to a restructuring plan.
+(d) Where the undertaking has received rescue aid and has not yet reimbursed the loan or terminated the guarantee, or has received restructuring aid and is still subject to a restructuring plan.